hokageCV/api-social-media-platform/README.md

-# Template for NodeJS API
+# API for Social Media Platform

-Configurations
-- Typescript
-- Zod
-- Routes
-- Logger